ietf-satp/draft-ietf-satp-architecture/draft-ietf-satp-architecture.md

       by the respective applications (App1 and App2).
-      Furthermore, this context-identifier is assumed to have been delivered by the each application to its corresponding gateway, permiting each gateway to internally bind the transfer session-identifier to that context-identifier.
+      Furthermore, this context-identifier is assumed to have been delivered by the each application to its corresponding gateway, permitting each gateway to internally bind the transfer session-identifier to that context-identifier.

  * Identification of asset to be transferred: The applications at